-- Richard Amesbury (Ph.D., Claremont Graduate University) is Director of SHPRS and both Professor of Philosophy and Professor of Religious Studies.
+- Richard Amesbury (Ph.D., Claremont Graduate University, 2003) is Director of SHPRS and both Professor of Philosophy and Professor of Religious Studies.
 He works primarily on political theory and the philosophy of religion.
-Richard.Amesbury@asu.edu - Brad Armendt (Ph.D., University of Illinois at Chicago, 1983) is Associate Professor of Philosophy.
-He works primarily on decision theory, formal epistemology, and the philosophy of science. armendt@asu.edu - Thomas Blackson (Ph.D., University of Massachusetts at Amherst, 1988) is Associate Professor of Philosophy.
+Richard.Amesbury@asu.edu - Nathan Ballantyne (Ph.D., University of Arizona, 2011) is Associate Professor of Philosophy.
+He works primarily on epistemology (especially social and traditional), philosophy of psychology, and philosophy of cognitive science. n.ballantyne@gmail.com - Thomas Blackson (Ph.D., University of Massachusetts at Amherst, 1988) is Associate Professor of Philosophy.
 He works primarily on ancient philosophy. tom.blackson@asu.edu - Cheshire Calhoun (Ph.D., University of Texas at Austin, 1981) is Professor of Philosophy.
-He works primarily on normative ethics, moral psychology, philosophy of emotion, and feminist philosophy. cheshire.calhoun@asu.edu - Peter de Marneffe (Ph.D., Harvard University, 1989) is Professor of Philosophy.
+She works primarily on normative ethics, moral psychology, philosophy of emotion, and feminist philosophy. cheshire.calhoun@asu.edu - Peter de Marneffe (Ph.D., Harvard University, 1989) is Professor of Philosophy.
 He works primarily on political philosophy and the philosophy of law. demarneffe@asu.edu - Tyler DesRoches (Ph.D., University of British Columbia, 2015) is both Associate Professor of Philosophy and Associate Professor of Sustainability and Human Well-Being.
 He works primarily on environmental philosophy, philosophy of science, sustainability science and studies, environmental social science, and consumer behavior.
 Tyler.Desroches@asu.edu - Marcello Di Bello (Ph.D., Stanford University, 2013) is Assistant Professor of Philosophy.
 He works primarily on topics at the intersection of the philosophy of law and epistemology, such as statistics in the law, risk and decision-making, algorithmic fairness, evidence and probability.
 Marcello.Di.Bello@asu.edu - Peter Kung (Ph.D., New York University, 2004) is Associate Head of Undergraduate Studies and Associate Professor of Philosophy.
 He works primarily on epistemology and the philosophy of mind, with a focus on imagination.
 Peter.Kung@asu.edu - Joan McGregor (Ph.D., University of Arizona, 1985) is Faculty Head and Professor of Philosophy.
 She works primarily on bioethics, environmental ethics, legal philosophy, food ethics, and science policy.
 J.McGregor@asu.edu - Ben Phillips (Ph.D., City University of New York, 2015) is Assistant Professor of Philosophy.
 He works on a range of topics in philosophy of mind and cognitive science.
-He's currently working on three main projects: one is on dehumanization and psychological essentialism; one is on the origins of racial categorization; and the other is on the origins of mindreading (or 'theory of mind'). bsphilli@asu.edu - Shyam Nair (Ph.D., University of Southern California, 2014) is Assistant Professor of Philosophy.
+He's currently working on three main projects: one is on dehumanization and psychological essentialism; one is on the origins of racial categorization; and the other is on the origins of mindreading (or 'theory of mind'). bsphilli@asu.edu - Shyam Nair (Ph.D., University of Southern California, 2014) is Associate Professor of Philosophy.
 He works on ethics (especially normative ethics, practical reason, and metaethics), epistemology, and philosophical logic. gsnair@asu.edu

 - N. Ángel Pinillos (Ph.D., Rutgers University, 2006) is Associate Professor of Philosophy.
 He works primarily on philosophy of language, cognitive science, epistemology, and experimental philosophy. pinillos@asu.edu - Douglas W. Portmore (Ph.D., University of California at Santa Barbara, 1998) is Associate Head of Graduate Studies and Professor of Philosophy.
 He works primarily on morality, rationality, and the interconnections between the two, but he has also written on well-being, moral worth, posthumous harm, moral responsibility, and the non-identity problem.
-Douglas.Portmore@asu.edu - Maura Priest (Ph.D., University of California at Irvine, 2016) is Assistant Professor of Philosophy.
-She works primarily on bioethics, epistemology, ethical theory, political philosophy, and public and community health. mpriest2@asu.edu
+Douglas.Portmore@asu.edu - Maura Priest (Ph.D., University of California at Irvine, 2016) is Associate Professor of Philosophy.
+She works primarily on bioethics, epistemology, ethical theory, political philosophy, and public and community health. mpriest2@asu.edu - Alexander Rosenberg (Ph.D., Johns Hopkins University, 1971) is the R. Taylor Cole Professor of Philosophy at Duke University, but he spends every spring semester with us.
+He works on philosophy of biology, philosophy of economics, and philosophy of social science.
+Alexander Rosenberg 1@asu.edu